Source: American Community Survey 2016. Averages for 38126 and 38106

-In 1999, Advance Memphis was formed by Steve Nash to bring resources for economic self-sufficiency to the population in and around the Cleaborn/Foote Public Housing Developments.
+In 1999, Advance Memphis was formed by Steve Nash to bring resources for economic stability to the population in and around the Cleaborn/Foote Public Housing Developments.
 The same year, 38126 was listed as the 3rd poorest urban zip code in the nation.
 For decades, the community has been plagued by generational poverty and its symptoms: crime, unemployment, low graduation rates, and a high infant mortality rate.
 Conversely, the neighborhood is blessed with residents who unquestioningly share with their neighbors and who take care of one another, even at great cost to themselves.

 Steve Nash started the work at Advance Memphis by helping friends from the neighborhood connect with job opportunities.
 As Steve continued serving and dreaming, staff and programs were added, beginning with financial literacy programs and growing to include job readiness and much more.
 From the beginning, the vision at Advance Memphis has been to see the neighborhood transformed into a revitalized community through the empowerment of local adults.
 We work to help our neighbors see their value in the workplace and take their place in the workforce.
 It is not enough to simply offer a job to an individual raised in an environment of generational poverty.
 Instead, Advance Memphis offers holistic programs that rely heavily on instilling knowledge and skills in an environment of relational support.

 In 2017 we welcomed our South Memphis neighbors in 38106 zip code into our programs.